sallliisa/oo-poor-security-metrics-demo/MediLink/SECURITY_METRICS_CONCLUSION.md

 ### Removed Vulnerabilities

 1.  **Removed PrivateKey from Doctor class**: Eliminated cryptographic key exposure vulnerability, reducing Doctor's AVR from 0.50 to 0.40.

 2.  **Removed AuditLogger class**: Eliminated all logging-related vulnerabilities including:

-   - Logging of SSNs, passwords, and tokens
+    - Logging of NIKs, passwords, and tokens
     - Exposure of log file paths
     - Persistent storage of sensitive data in log files

 3.  **Simplified PharmacyAdapter**: Removed external API transmission, reducing:

     - APIKey exposure vulnerability
     - External data transmission risks
     - CIVPF propagation to external systems
     - AVR reduced from 0.50 to 0.33

-4. **Removed GetForPharmacy() and Transmit() methods**: Eliminated the final hop in CIVPF chain, reducing maximum CIVPF from 3 to 2.
+4.  **Removed External Pharmacy Integration**: Eliminated the final hop in CIVPF chain, reducing maximum CIVPF from 3 to 2.
+5.  **Eliminated Data Duplication in Prescription**: Removed PatientNIK and DoctorAuthToken attributes, reducing CIVPF from 2 to 1 and improving Prescription AVR from 0.33 to 0.00.

 ### Simplified Architecture